sib-swiss/shell-scripting-training/slides/2days/shell-scripting-day1.md

 Brace Expansion: `{..}`, `{,}`
 ---------------

-Used to generate sets of strings based on:
+Purpose: generate sets of strings based on:

 * Comma-separated strings: `file_{A,B,C}.txt` $\rightarrow$ `file_A.txt`
   `file_B.txt` `file_C.txt`
 * A sequence: `sample_{1..9}` $\rightarrow$ `sample_1` ... `sample_9`

-This is **not** the same as file globbing: the generated strings do not have to be the names of existing files.
+This is **not the same** as file globbing: the generated strings are not matched to the names of existing files.^[or anything else]

 Brace Expansion - Examples
 --------------------------